elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

       ]
     ]

 That defines a release named `foo` with both `kv_server` and `kv` applications.
 Their mode is set to `:permanent`, which means that, if those applications crash, the whole node terminates.
 That's reasonable since those applications are essential to our system.
-With the configuration in place, let's give another try at assembling the release:
+With the configuration in place, let's give assembling the release another try:

     $ MIX_ENV=prod mix release foo
     * assembling foo-0.0.1 on MIX_ENV=prod